elfarolab/calm_ideas_wall/README.md

 # Calm Ideas Wall (C++)

 A small production-oriented C++ REST service for managing a limited set of project ideas.
-Completely private, no spiware, no remote javascripts, no remote fonts, google free.
+Completely private, no spyware, no remote javascript, no remote fonts, google free.
+Easy to export.

 ![Main page of the WEB UI 1](images/webui1.png)
 ![Main page of the WEB UI 2](images/webui2.png)